Skip to main content

 Lord Stirling at the Battle of Long Island, Virtue & Co.
 Publishers, 1859.

 Alexander supported the successful raid on Paulus Hook, and after which played an important role in the poorly managed Staten Island expedition of January 14-15, 1780.
-He also sat on the board of Inquiry into the actions of Major John André.
-In October 1781, he was awarded command of the Northern Department with his headquarters at Albany.
-While holding this post, Alexander developed plans for a defense against an expected British thrust from Canada.
+He also sat on the board of Inquiry into the actions of Major John André, who was captured and then prosecuted in relation to his conspiring with Benedict Arnold.
+In October 1781, Alexander was awarded command of the Northern Department with his headquarters at Albany.
+While holding this post, Alexander developed plans for a defense against a possible British thrust from Canada.
+He wrote extensively to Washington about his efforts to defend the state of New York, also fearing British invasion through the Great Lakes in order to advance to the south.1

 Alexander was known for overindulging in food and drink.
-These habits contributed to his early death of gout at Albany on January 15, 1783.
+These habits contributed to his early death of gout at Albany on January 15, 1783, only a few months before the Treaty of Paris was signed and the war was concluded.

 James McIntyre Moraine Valley Community College